 Behind the Story: Bow down before Nicki Chen — she’s the original unicorn, married in the sixties to Eugene Chen.
 Nicki blogs about everything from writing to art to being an expat in Vanuatu.
-Her book Tiger Tail Soup was just translated into Mandarin!
+Her books are Tiger Tail Soup and When in Vanutu.

 Ember Swift: Ember is an amazing singer/ songwriter.
 She’s also lesbian from Canada who married a Chinese man.
 Yeah, you heard me.
 Deal with the non-binary society, people.